GitHub

 curl -s localhost:8080/api/v1/attacks | jq

 2. Confirm BGP reaches ESTABLISHED.
 Peering happens even in dry-run, so you can verify connectivity before announcing anything.
 Watch the logs for the bgp peer state event and confirm each configured neighbor reaches ESTABLISHED.
-If a session is stuck, fix the peer config (ASN, addresses, source interface, ACLs) now — while a misconfiguration is harmless.
+If a session is stuck, fix it now, while it is still harmless.
+Stuck sessions are almost always one of: Kapkan's BGP config (local_asn, the neighbor's remote_asn and address) or the router/host side (source interface, firewall ACLs).

 3. Turn off dry-run and reload.
 Set dry_run: false in your config, then reload Kapkan so it re-reads the file.
 Reload is non-disruptive: it does not restart the daemon or drop BGP sessions.